 - Before the new guidelines Normal Blood Pressure used to be UNDER 140/90.
 Normal Blood Pressure Is now UNDER 120/80.

 - Previous guidelines classified 140/90 mm Hg as High Blood Pressure Stage 1 hypertension.
 This level is now classified as High Blood Pressure Stage 2 hypertension.

 - High blood pressure is now defined as readings of 130 mm Hg and higher for the systolic blood pressure measurement or readings of 80 and higher for the diastolic measurement.
-That is a change from the old definition of 140/90 and higher (resource).
+That is a change from the old definition of 140/90 and higher (r).

 - The new guidelines eliminate the category of prehypertension, which was used for blood pressures with a higher number (systolic) between 120-139 mm Hg or a lower number (diastolic) between 80-89 mm Hg.
 People with those readings will now be classified as having either Elevated (120-129 and less than 80) or High Blood Pressure Stage I (130-139 or 80-89).

 - By lowering the definition of high blood pressure, the guidelines recommend earlier intervention to prevent further increases in blood pressure and the complications of High Blood Pressure.

 - The new blood pressure guidelines stress the importance of using proper technique to measure blood pressure.
 Blood pressure levels should be based on an average of two to three readings on at least two different occasions, the authors in the blood pressure report said.

 If you didn’t have high blood pressure before there’s a good chance you do now.
 Instead of 32% of U.S. adults having high blood pressure with the previous definition, the new guidelines will result in nearly half of the U.S. adult population (46 percent) having high blood pressure.